bjorndavidhansen/google-ads-scraper/README.md

     utilizes undetected Chrome WebDriver to bypass bot detection, employs various techniques like randomization in scrolling and delays, and handles errors to maintain stability and consistency in data collection.

+# Usage
+Update the keywords and locations lists in the main() function with your search terms.
+Run the scraper:
+bash
+Copy code
+python google_ads_scraper.py
+The scraped data will be saved in a timestamped CSV file in the project directory.
 # Image
 ![IMG_20241026_060902_138](https://github.com/user-attachments/assets/84d1c253-7ab0-42fb-9f2a-5abba6f96021)